Carpetbagger Aviation Museum

 Among the officers present at the meeting were Colonels Williamson and Kirk of the 8th Bomber Command, Major Brooks of the OSS and Group Captain Edward Fielden of the RAF Special Unit (Tempsford).
 Col Heflin and his men were given a description of their future duties, which would be a radical departure from anything that they had envisaged.
 The project was top secret for obvious reasons, any security leak could jeopardise the operation.

 In a few days a group of 22 Squadron officers and enlisted men were ordered to attend Tempsford.
 They were to observe and receive training in covert supply operations.
 Each pilot was to fly two missions as co-pilot with RAF crews on their nocturnal flights.
-On November 3rd, Captain James A. Estes, who was co-pilot in a Halifax, became the first American to be missing in action when the aircraft was shot down over France.
+On November 3rd, Captain James A. Estes, who was co-pilot in a Halifax DT 726, became the first American to be missing in action when the aircraft crashed into a mountain at Marcols-Les-Eaux (Ardeche), about 4 miles SE of Entraygues, after striking high ground fog on Operation JOHN 13 to the TEMPLE DZ, at Livron-sur-Drome, South of Valence, France.
+All of the crew except the rear gunner died in the crash

 In November the 22nd and 4th Anti-Submarine Squadrons were deactivated and two new squadrons were formed.
 Col. Heflin assumed command of the 406th and Major Fish took over the 36th Squadron.
 These units were ordered to move to the then quite large and desolate airfield of Alconbury, quite close to Tempsford.
 The 482nd Bombardment (Pathfinder) Group were already in residence when the B-24s moved in.
 Heflin and Fish handed over control of the two squadrons on December 4th, when they were transferred to 482nd Headquarters to finalise plans for the Carpetbagger special project.
 Captains St Clair and Boone assumed command of the squadrons, and took charge of the working up of the air and ground echelons in preparation for the first supply missions.